rjozefowicz/rapid-aws/README.md

 * SQS queue **rapid-aws-example**
 * Another Lambda function **detected-entities-processor**

-It uses **org.json** as JSON parser for better readibility during preparing JSON requests.
+It uses **org.json** as JSON parser for better readability during preparing JSON requests.

 In order to increase performance there is a custom **SSLSocketFactory** implementation that creates pool of sockets to be used by Rapid clients.